monhi/inilite/README.md

 it is the first time that I use std::set in a project.

-Just, setKey and getkeyvalue functions are implemented to handle string values.
+Just, setKey and getkey functions are implemented to handle string values.
 Other types can be converted to string and saved inside ini file.

+Notes:
+- each line can have maximum or 512 characters.
+- lines are sorted lexicographically before saving.